cowdao-grants/rfps/RFP-01.md

     /**
      * Deploy a `SubPool` for a solver and fund it with the minimum required collateral.
      * @notice Deposited collateral consists of `amt` of `token` and `cowAmt` of COW.
-     * @param token The nominated token to use for collateral
+     * @param token The nominated yield bearing token to use for collateral
-     * @param amt How much collateral to add to the sub-pool (the call will revert if
+     * @param amt How much collateral to add to the sub-pool (minimum amount should be
-     * this value is below the minimal collateral needed for `token`)
+     * confirmed off-chain before calling this function)
      * @param cowAmt Amount of COW to add as collateral (the call will revert if this
-     * value is below the minimal collateral needed for COW)
+     * value is below the minimal collateral needed for COW - acts as spam prevention
+     * and gate-keeps `canSolve`).
      * @param solver The address of the solver to create a sub-pool for (the call will
      * revert if the solver already has a sub-pool or is a contract).
      * @param backendUri The URI to send the batches to the solver